bruits/maudit/website/content/docs/library.md

     match route.route_type() {
       RouteType::Static => {
-        // Our page does not include content or assets, but we'll set those up for future use. let content = PageContent::new(&content_sources);
+        // Our page does not include content or assets, but we'll set those up for future use. let content = RouteContent::new(&content_sources);
-        let mut page_assets = PageAssets::new(&page_assets_options);
+        let mut page_assets = RouteAssets::new(&page_assets_options);

         // Static and dynamic routes share the same interface for building, but static routes do not require any parameters.
         // As such, we can just pass an empty set of parameters (the default for RouteParams). let params = RouteParams::default();

-        // Every page has a RouteContext, which contains information about the current route, as well as access to content and assets. let url = route.url(&params);
+        // Every page has a PageContext, which contains information about the current route, as well as access to content and assets. let url = route.url(&params);
-        let mut ctx = RouteContext::from_static_route(&content, &mut page_assets, &url);
+        let mut ctx = PageContext::from_static_route(&content, &mut page_assets, &url);

         let content = route.build(&mut ctx)?;